Best Walks in the Brecon Beacons | 11 Mapped Hiking Routes for Bannau Brycheiniog - Outdoors Magic

 As the English name suggests, Y Grib (‘the Ridge) has a distinctive shape to it.
 It’s a narrow grassy ridge and at some points along it will feel only a few metres wide.
 In reality you could probably walk down each side if it was ever necessary.
 Waun Fach is also visited along this route, which, at 810m is the highest point within the Black Mountains range.

 Will Says: “I love the views you get in this part of the Brecon Beacons.
-There’s an incredible contrast between the wild mountain moorlands and then the patchwork fields below which stretch right out into mid Wales.”
+There’s an incredible contrast between the wild mountain moorlands and then the patchwork fields below which stretch right out into mid Wales.
+For a good pub lunch in the area, I’d head down the A479 to the Farmers Inn at Cwmdu.”

 Walk 7: The Shattered Hill